Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Constructing Finite-Population-Exact and Powerful Randomization Tests with Missing Outcomes

+As mentioned in Section~\ref{sec: introduction}, most existing studies on design-based hypothesis testing with missing outcomes rely on either non-informative imputation approaches that ignore covariate information (\textbf{Class-One Approaches}) or empirical model-based imputation approaches that do not ensure precise control of the type-I error rate, even in relatively simple settings (\textbf{Class-Two Approaches}).
 To derive design-based tests with both finite-population-exact type-I error rate control and improved power, we propose a general class of imputation-assisted randomization tests implemented via an ``imputation and re-imputation" framework described in Algorithm~\ref{alg: part}.

 The main idea of the imputation and re-imputation framework described in Algorithm~\ref{alg: part} is to embed a missing outcome imputation procedure into each permutation run of a randomization test.
 Therefore, the imputation and re-imputation framework offers a way to conduct a randomization test with missing outcomes that can fully incorporate covariate information for imputation and, meanwhile, faithfully follow the original randomization design.
 1) Compared with a randomization test incorporated with some empirical multiple imputation or weighting method (i.e., the aforementioned Class-Two Approaches), Algorithm~\ref{alg: part} can achieve finite-population-exact type-I error rate control under the general missingness mechanism described in Assumption~\ref{assump: conditional indep}, as will be shown in Theorem~\ref{thm: hypothesis testing} and simulation studies in Section~\ref{subsec: simulation studies}.
 2) Compared with a randomization test based on non-informative imputation such as median/mean imputation (i.e., the aforementioned Class-One Approaches), Algorithm~\ref{alg: part} can improve power by making full use of the covariates and outcome information, as will also be shown in Section~\ref{subsec: simulation studies}.